arijitc099/arijitc099.github.io/_pages/experience.md

 ### Projects

 <font size="2"><b>Automated Mechanism-based Explanation Generation of Machine Learning Model</b><br>
-Advisor: <a href='https://www.cheme.columbia.edu/faculty/venkat-venkatasubramanian'>Prof. Venkat Venkatasubramanian</a> , Columbia University, U.S.A | Fall 2022 - Present
+Advisor: <a href='https://www.cheme.columbia.edu/faculty/venkat-venkatasubramanian'>Prof. Venkat Venkatasubramanian</a> , Columbia University, U.S.A | Fall, 2022-2025
 <ul>
 <li> Developed a novel framework for the extraction of domain-specific information from textual sources.</li>
 <li> Extracted knowledge is used to generate mechanistic explanations for the ML-assisted models.</li>